Navigation

 • creates a strong food industry

-The good news is that there are lots of things you can do to make your diet more eco-friendly.
+The good news is that there are lots of things you can do to make your diet more eco-friendly, and to have a more sustainable lifestyle.

-• Add meat-free meals to your diet.
-You can replace meat with foods such as tofu, pulses (chickpeas, lentils, split peas), beans and vegetarian meat alternatives such as soya and mycoprotein.
+• Follow a more plant-based diet by adding in some meat-free meals.
+You could replace meat with foods such as tofu, pulses (chickpeas, lentils, split peas), and beans.
+Or vegetarian meat alternatives such as soya and mycoprotein.

-• ‘Half and half’ meals such as lasagne or chilli made with half the amount of meat and half with an alternative like lentils.
+• Have a go at making ‘half and half’ meals.
+For example, lasagne or chilli made with half meat and half lentils.

-• Eat fish in moderation and make sure when you do that it’s from sustainable sources.
+• Eat fish in moderation and make sure that it’s from sustainable sources.
 You can do this by checking for the Marine Stewardship Council (MSC) logo on the packet.
+Or use the Good Fish Guide.

 • Avoid single-use plastic where you can.
 Try using reusable coffee cups and water bottles.